MarioBlazek/coding-standard/README.md

 $ composer require --dev marioblazek/coding-standard
 ```

+The list of available rules can be found [here](https://github.com/FriendsOfPHP/PHP-CS-Fixer/blob/master/doc/rules/index.rst).

 ## Usage

 Create a `.php-cs-fixer.php` file in the root of your project with the following: